viperML/noshell/readme.md

 programs.noshell.enable = true
 ```

 Noshell will be configured as the default shell to **ALL** users.
+You might want to
+disable noshell for some user as a fallback, like `users.users.root.shell = pkgs.bashInteractive;`.

 ## Why?

 Noshell enables some patterns in the NixOS ecosystem, such as:

 - Using a shell with a configuration wrapper.
 As the wrapper is a different program
   that is not present in `/etc/shells`.
-See https://github.com/viperML/wrapper-manager .
+See [https://github.com/viperML/wrapper-manager](https://github.com/viperML/wrapper-manager).
 - User-level configuration of the login shell with home-manager (`xdg.configFile."shell".source = lib.getExe pkgs.nushell;`)

 It can be useful too outside of NixOS, for example to use a custom build of some shell.